-Physical health is not only important in its own right, but a critical component of a child's healthy cognitive, social and emotional growth and development.
-Therefore, at CWCKC we focus on ensuring that children are well fed with nutritious and balanced meals and snacks throughout the day.
+Physical health is not only important in its own right, but a critical component of a student's cognitive, social and emotional growth and development.
+Therefore, at CWCKC we focus on ensuring that students are well fed with nutritious and balanced meals and snacks throughout the day.

-- Every student has access to our breakfast program. - Every student will take part in a snack break during the day.
-Students may relax, enjoy a snack, and listen to a read-aloud story from their teacher. - Every student will have lunch in our multi-purpose room.
-Students have the option of eating our hot lunch or bringing a lunch from home. - Students who stay after school in our ACE Program will receive a sack dinner at 4:30: which must be served and eaten on site.
+- Every elementary student has access to our breakfast program.
+Full-pay price is \$2.50/meal. - Every student will have lunch in our multi-purpose room.
+Students have the option of eating our hot lunch or bringing a lunch from home. - Students who stay after school in our ACE program will receive a sack dinner at 4:30: which must be served and eaten on site.